A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

-were introduced.
-Finally, from (\ref{cost_per_unit_flux}) we note that the solution of problem (\ref{ECM_problem}) is independent of the choice of the coefficient \(\sigma\), as this merely amounts to a scaling of the objective function.
-Hence, without loss of generality, we can simply set \(\sigma=1\) for all growth conditions in this step and fit a condition-specific value for this parameter in the next half of the procedure.
-Solving (\ref{ECM_problem} for each of the \(J\) growth conditions available in the experimental dataset, we obtain a set of optimal flux distributions \( \mathcal{V^*}=\{\v{v}_1^*, \cdots, \v{v}_J^*\}\), which we will use as a reference in the next step.
+In order to solve the the linear program \ref{ECM_problem0}, we shall consider an initial guess for the turnover parameters and assume that, for each condition, all enzymes operate at the same saturation level, so that \(\sigma_{ij}\equiv\bar{\sigma}_j\).
+Since the optimal flux distribution obtained as a solution of problem (\ref{ECM_problem}) is unchanged by the choice of \(\bar{\sigma}_j\) (as this merely amounts to a scaling of the objective function), we can simply set \(\bar{\sigma}_j=1\) (that is, set \(\kappa_{ij}=k_{\rm cat,i}\)) for all conditions at this stage.

+Solving (\ref{ECM_problem}) for each of the \(J\) growth conditions available in the experimental dataset, we obtain a set of optimal flux distributions \( \mathcal{V^*}=\{\v{v}_1^*, \cdots, \v{v}_J^*\}\), which we will use as a reference in the next step.